Liam-Zhou/Chuwa0910/ShortQuestions/hw1.md

 ![Screenshot of a comment on a GitHub issue showing an image, added in the Markdown, of an Octocat smiling and raising a tentacle.](https://myoctocat.com/assets/images/base-octocat.svg)  <br>

-- George Washington
+- Louis
-* John Adams
+* Dong
-+ Thomas Jefferson
++ Changqing

-1. James Madison
+1. Louis
-1. James Monroe
+1. Dong
-1. John Quincy Adams
+1. Changqing

+2. List frequently command  <br>

+git init  <br>
+This command turns a directory into an empty Git repository.
+This is the first step in creating a repository.
+After running git init, adding and committing files/directories is possible.